Black Friday LEGO deals - Star Wars to Harry Potter and Marvel

 Argos – £30, Amazon is selling the Knight Bus at £29.99 and Smyths Toys is selling it for £29.99.

-This 3-level LEGO Knight Bus toy is at its lowest price at Argos currently, that’s without the 10% off.
+This 3-level LEGO Knight Bus toy is sitting around the £30 mark.
 The panel comes away as well as the roof and there’s a movable sliding bed and swinging chandelier.
 The set also includes the cheeky Shrunken Head, voiced by Lenny Henry in the movies, and Harry Potter’s chest containing a wand, letter, chocolate bar and a potion bottle.

 LEGO Harry Potter Hogwarts Clock Tower